Attorney Portrait

 Under the Elective Option, settlement amounts are based on the qualifying injury and the number of years spent at Camp Lejeune.
 Read our article on the Elective Option for a breakdown.

 Settlement amounts will likely range from $25,000 to over $1 million dollars depending on the injury.
-To discuss the potential value of your case with an attorney, please contact us at 866-837-1010.
+To discuss the potential value of your case with a Camp Lejeune attorney, please contact us at 866-837-1010.

 When Will The Camp Lejeune Lawsuit Be Settled?

-No one knows when the Camp Lejeune lawsuits will settle.
-The filed lawsuits have been consolidated for the purpose of efficiency.
-The litigation for tracks 1, 2, and 3 is underway.
+The filed Camp Lejeune lawsuits have been consolidated for the purpose of efficiency.
+The litigation is underway for tracks 1, 2, and 3.

-The Federal Judges presiding over the litigation will schedule “bellwether” trials (test trials), likley beginning in 2025.
+The Federal Judges presiding over the litigation will schedule “bellwether” trials (test trials), likely in 2025.
 These trials will hopefully apply pressure on the government to start reviewing and settling cases.

 For cases that meet the criteria under the Elective Option, the government will make offers on its own time.
 The government first determines that a case qualifies under the EO before making an offer.
 Only a small percetange of cases actually qualify under the government’s narrow criteria.